wishcordx/wishcordai/BARRY-INTEGRATION-COMPLETE.md

 ## What Was Done

-Successfully integrated **BarryJingle** - your friendly WishCord helper guide - into the platform!
+Successfully integrated **BarryJingle** - your friendly WCordAI helper guide - into the platform!

 ---